Hello, and welcome to Parasites: Plasmodium.

 They enter the red blood cell in which they multiply.

-and then below it are the different forms of the infected stages within the red blood cell.
+And then below it are the different forms of the infective stages within the red blood cell.

 If you do smears of infected individuals, you'll see all these forms in the blood,

 and in the blood the merozoites multiply and at some point the blood cell ruptures

 and releases more merozoites into the bloodstream.

 This kind of multiplication that we've been talking about both in the red blood cells

 and in the liver is asexual, its simply binary fusion.